 To charge your batteries using shore power, you will need to install a battery charger.
 Battery chargers take AC power and convert it to DC to charge your 12v leisure batteries.

-We use the Victron Energy Blue Smart; however, there are tons of brands and models on the market.
+We use the Victron Energy Blue Smart since we can monitor charging through the vanlife app; however, there are tons of brands and models on the market.

 Whichever model you choose, be sure to check that it is compatible with your batteries and electrical setup before you buy.